Clinique • Blended Face Powder and Brush • Loose Powders

 Age: 36-43 Skin: Combination, Olive Hair: Brunette, Wavy, Fine Eyes: Brown

-I love the natural, semi-matte finish - it was always my HG loose powder in my 20s and 30s, but I'm probably not repurchasing as I might have to re-think the whole powder situation now my skin seems to be getting drier and I'm getting older.
-You get heaps for your money with Clinique powders and the Transparency 3 shade has always suited my winter NC25-30 complexion, plus it's relatively neutral.
-The Invisible Blend 20 however is more yellow and I think would look ashy on tan, truly olive or darker complexions.
-I am still working my way through a jar but as I only use it occasionally I fear it's going to be with me for a few years...
-These days I tend to top Clinique loose powder with Bare Minerals Mineral Veil (the loose one) when I want a slightly more luminous but not full-on 'glowy' look.
+I love the natural, semi-matte finish - it was always my HG loose powder in my 20s and 30s.
+I hadn't planned on repurchasing as my skin seemed to be getting drier as I'm getting older but it was just winter dehydration of my normally oily/combo skin.
+You get heaps for your money with Clinique powders and the Transparency 3 shade has always suited my Winter/Spring NC25-30 complexion, plus it's relatively neutral.
+The Invisible Blend 20 is more adaptable so suits me all year round though it does not mattify.
+Invisible Blend 20 is also more yellow and I think would look ashy on tan, truly olive or darker complexions.
+With both, you also get a handy little brush that is ideal for touch-ups and getting into little nooks and crannies - it's not sold as a substitute for a proper powder brush.
+I have a powder fetish so I'm still working my way through a jar but I fear it's going to be with me for a few more years!
+I would definitely re-purchase in the future but will stick to Transparency - maybe no. 4 next time?

 Age: 19-24 Skin: Oily, Fair Hair: Brown, Straight, Medium Eyes: Blue

 I bought this at the Duty-free store on my way to Buffalo for I believe $27.
 I've had this product for over a year and I'm not even half way done using it despite using it everyday on top of my foundation.
 It is literally the container of never ending powder (and I am completely okay with that!).
 I really dislike the brush, so I use e.l.f.'s Studio Complexion Brush instead.